mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ---
 title: Build a Serverless Mailchimp Clone with AWS Step Functions and Amazon Simple Email Service Part 1 - Subscribe Endpoint
-description: 'Learn how to set up a AWS Step Functions state machine, integrate with SES and API Gateway, and setting minimal permissions via IAM - from the AWS CLI - to build a subscribe endpoint for an email newsletter.
-Also including testing, pitfalls and troubleshooting.'
+description: "Learn how to set up a AWS Step Functions state machine, integrate with SES and API Gateway, and setting minimal permissions via IAM - from the AWS CLI - to build a subscribe endpoint for an email newsletter.
+Also including testing, pitfalls and troubleshooting."
-tags: 'aws, serverless, stepfunctions, lowcode'
+tags: "aws, serverless, stepfunctions, lowcode"
 cover_image: ./cover_image_subscribe_stepfunctions_graph-sheet.png
 canonical_url: null
 published: false